pplu/aws-map/README.md

 ![Graph Example](https://raw.githubusercontent.com/pplu/aws-map/master/examples/graph1.png)

-"Things in ...../32" is an IP that can talk to ...Server via port 5671
+Things in 1.1.1.1/32 can talk to the instances via HTTP and SSH.

-There is a Security Group (in the upper left) with nothing in it that can talk to an ALB.
-That ALB can talk to it's backend instance through ports 8000 and 3000.
-That backend instance talks to an RDS via port 3306.
+The ELB is open to the Internet via HTTPS.
+It talks to instances via HTTP.

+The instances talk to an RDS on port 3306

 ## Known limitations